brikehn/discord-bot-heroku-template/README.md

 yarn dev
 ```

-There's other scripts but you should really need them.
+There's other scripts but you shouldn't really need them.